Understanding the Diagnosis

 Educational Support

-All children with autism have the right to an appropriate education that meets their unique needs.
+All children with disabilities have the right to an appropriate education that meets their unique needs.

 Educational Rights and Options

-Children with autism qualify for special education services.
-An Individualized Education Program (IEP) outlines the specific supports and accommodations your child needs to succeed in school.
+Children with certain disabilities qualify for special education services.
+An Individualized Education Program (IEP) or 504 Plan outlines the specific supports and accommodations your child needs to succeed in school, and you can request an evaluation through the public school system.

 Frequently Asked Questions